SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/Course Construction/Outline Expander.md

 # INSTRUCTIONS
 1. Review the provided course outline to understand the main topics and objectives.
 2. For each main topic, list relevant subtopics that cover the necessary material comprehensively ONLY.
-Omit things like activities or additional materials, as these will be created at a later time.
+Omit things like additional materials, as these will be created at a later time.

 # RULES
 - Outlines will be comprehensive and provide enough information to expand on later